 - Reduces costs as validation processes and costs may be "mutualized"

 - Provides assurance that independent validators auditing airlines and other entities are trained and assessed to a common, approved and documented standard

-- Can be expanded to validate ground handlers, forwarders and direct shippers and could be adapted to meet the core requirements of other regulators adopting similar laws
+- Support the efforts of ground handlers, forwarders and direct shippers to meet the core requirements of the EU, or of other regulators adopting similar laws